JHDeerin/notesPageTest/rawNotes/phil3103_modernPhil/2_descartesMeditations_1_13_20.md

         living
         dead

-- We have a Georgia Tech emails for Professor Culbreth! `aculbreth6@gatech.edu` Should be used for all official emails with him
+- We have a Georgia Tech emails] for Professor Culbreth! `aculbreth6@gatech.edu` should be used for all official emails with him
     - We'll also start being able to use the Canvas site to take attendance, etc.
 --------------------------------------------------------------------------------